PDevanney/Tacking-on-a-Graph/timelog.md

 ### 03 October 2020

-* *1.5 hour* Continued using NetworkX.
+* *1.5 hours* Continued using NetworkX.
 Drawing an 100 node graph with 3 towers spawned randomly.
+* *2 hours* Continued developing Python script.
+Generated Erdoss Renyi graph.
+Mapped the distance to the Target from each tower using Dijsktras

+### 04 October 2020

+* *3.5 hours* Completed working Python script.
+That now simulates the first turn of the game.
+And returns to the user the possible Nodes the target is at.
+If only one, then target has been found.